ray-project/ray/doc/source/serve/performance.md

 Are you using `async def` in your callable?
 If you are using `asyncio` and hitting the same queuing issue mentioned above, you might want to increase `max_concurrent_queries`.
 Serve sets a low number (100) by default so the client gets proper backpressure.
-You can increase the value in the Deployment decorator; e.g.
+You can increase the value in the deployment decorator; e.g.
 `@serve.deployment(max_concurrent_queries=1000)`.

 ### Batching